 Individual health plans are portable; not tied to employment

-Additionally, the employer mandate is only for employers with 50+ employees (and delayed until 2016 for employers with 50-99 employees).
+Additionally, the employer mandate is only for employers with 50+ full-time equivalent employees (FTEs).

 So, what does this mean for agents and brokers?